thehappycheese/nicklinref_rust/README.md

 >       weird things might happen if the carriageways are going in very different directions.
 >       Direction is measured anti-clockwise-positive from east.

-#### 2.1.1.
-Example - Get a Lines - WKT
+### 3.1.
+Example - Get Lines - WKT

-The following example fetches the Left and Single carriageway portions of Albany Highway from slk 1km to 2km and offsets them 10 metres to the left of the road.
+The following example fetches the Left and Single carriageway portions of Albany Highway from slk 1km to slk 2km and offsets them 10 metres to the left of the road.
+The result is returned in WKT format as a single `MULTILINESTRING`
-The result is returned in WKT format as a single `MULTILINESTRING` feature:
+feature:

 <http://localhost:8080/?road=H001&slk_from=1&slk_to=2&cwy=LS&offset=-10&f=wkt>